saezlab/cache-manager/README.md

 # cache-manager

 ## Description
-cache-manager is a lightweight, Pythonic cache for files with a SQLite registry.
+cache-manager is a lightweight, Pythonic cache for files with an SQLite registry.
 It lets you:

 - Store files under a cache directory while tracking metadata in SQLite.
 - Version entries automatically based on a stable key derived from a URI/parameters.